alejandrodevs/mass_insert/README.md

 ## Options

 MassInsert accepts options hash by second param when you call `mass_insert` from your model.
-This options allow you to configure the way that the records will be created.
+These options allow you to configure the way that records will be persisted.
 Example...

     options = {
       :some_option => some_value,